rcky844/knowledge-handbook/Chemistry/Planet Earth/The ocean/Obtaining soluble solid from a solution.md

 2. The powder of dissolved salt is obtained when most of the solvent has evaporated.

 #### Crystallization
 **Crystallization** is a <u>physical process</u> that involves incomplete evaporation.
-A solution is first heated until it is saturated and let to cool down for crystals to form.
+A solution is first heated until it is <u>saturated</u> and let to cool down for crystals to form.
 Crystals obtained via this method are highly pure, they can be classified as pure substances.

 1. Heat the solution to remove some solvent by evaporation until the solution becomes saturated.